pantheon-systems/documentation/source/articles/drupal/importing-an-existing-drupal-site-to-pantheon.md

 ## Create a Code Archive

-Create an archive that is stored outside of your Drupal siteroot that contains only the executable code associated with your site and skips the contents of sites/default/files.
+Create an archive that is stored outside of your Drupal site root that contains only the executable code associated with your site and skips the contents of sites/default/files.

     # Specify the destination folder.
     TARGET=~/Desktop